36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 Plus, since many sections of Waikiki Beach are roped off for swimming, the waves are quite gentle.
 However, you can head beyond the break and surf and do other water sports.
 This beach has it all!

-The beaches that make up Waikiki as a whole include Fort DeRussy Beach (which faces the Royal Hawaiian Hotel), Kuhio Beach, and Queen Surf Beach.
+The Honolulu beaches to visit that make up Waikiki as a whole include Fort DeRussy Beach (which faces the Royal Hawaiian Hotel), Kuhio Beach, and Queen Surf Beach.

 Swimming, surfing, boogie boarding, catamaran, and outrigger canoe cruises are all popular local activities.
 Be sure to also check out the gorgeous sunsets of Waikiki – it is one of the best things to do in the city!